Rad-hi/PickleLisp/README.md

 ## Building a custom LISP called PickleLisp

-It started by following this book: https://www.buildyourownlisp.com/contents Though, from the start, I followed a slightly different coding style, and kept adding features of my own here and there as I progressed through the code.
-Additionally, I added unit tests early on to help me move faster through the book, and to ensure a more certain iterating process.
+It started by following this book: https://www.buildyourownlisp.com/contents.

+Though, from the start, I followed a slightly different coding style, and kept adding features of my own here and there as I progressed through the book.
+Additionally, I added unit tests early on to help me move faster, and to ensure a more certain iterating process.

 ### Brief

-TODO
+I know nothing about LISPs, or functional programming.
+I found a book, and decided I'd get better at C, while learning a bit about functional programming through writing a LISP.

+This language is not useful, and is here only for educational purposes.

 ### Hello, World